epicalekspwner/BigScaleAnalytics2021/README.md

 On-going...

-Hint: We were think about combining the two models and making an average from the two levels.
+Hint: We were thinking about combining the two models and making an average from the two levels.
 We are still thinking about:

 - Either doing a regression model with features (getting someting between 0 to 5) or a classification;
 - The final score would be the average between the score from automl ("convert" them to 0 to 5 if regression) and the score from the model (from the features).